Kernel-Based Regularized Continuous-Time System Identification from Sampled Data: Main Result

 \subsection{Closed Forms for Known Intersample and Past Behaviors}

-The closed forms of $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ do not exist for arbitrary intersample and past behaviors but exist for the typical behaviors in the previous section.
-Since BL is contradictory to ZA, there are three different combinations to be considered: ZOH and PA, ZOH and ZA, BL and PA. \begin{Remark} In this subsection, the PA behavior implies that the input is not only periodic but also having period $NT_s$, which is a very strict condition in practice.
-It should be noted the PA behavior can be relaxed in Section \ref{se:cf_unknown}. \end{Remark}
+Given the intersample and past behaviors, $\{u(t)\}_{t\leq NT_s}$ can be constructed from $\{u(kT_s)\}_{k=0}^{N-1}$, and thus KRM can be applied.
+Then we consider the closed forms of $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ for different intersample and past behaviors.
+Since BL is contradictory to ZA, there are three different combinations to be considered: ZOH and PA, ZOH and ZA, BL and PA.